A Survey of Mamba: Advancements in Mamba Models

 \subsection{Memory Management}

 Like RNNs, the memory of hidden states within state space models effectively stores information from previous steps, thereby playing a crucial role in SSM's overall functionality.
 While Mamba has introduced the HiPPO-based method for memory initialization~\cite{gu2023mamba}, challenges still exist in the memory management of the SSM cell, including transferring hidden information between layers and achieving lossless memory compression.
-To this end, a handful of pioneering studies have proposed different solutions, including memory initialization, compression, and connection.
+To this end, a handful of pioneering studies have proposed different solutions~\cite{wang2024memorymamba}.
 For example, \citet{ezoe2024learning} have attempted to refine the initialization process of selective SSMs by using a balanced truncation method during model retraining.
 Moreover, DGMamba~\cite{long2024dgmamba} introduces a Hidden State Suppressing method to bolster the domain generalization capabilities of the hidden states within State Space Models.
 This method works to alleviate the negative effects stemming from these hidden states, thereby narrowing the gap between hidden states across different domains.
 On a similar note, DenseMamba~\cite{he2024densemamba} has put forth a dense connection method to enhance the propagation of hidden information between layers in SSMs.
 This strategy aims to mitigate memory degradation and preserve detailed information for output generation by selectively integrating hidden states from shallower layers into deeper ones.
+Moreover, \citet{merrill2024illusion} delve into the concept of the illusion of "State" in SSMs through extensive experiments, revealing their constraints in addressing practical state-tracking challenges like monitoring chess moves.
+Expanding on this, the researchers enhance SSMs with a subtle modification: by introducing input-dependent transition matrices, enabling effective state tracking and permutation composition.